rainx5000/Todo/README.md

 We would then need to find that task in the tasks array in data, and have it changed with task methods such as editTitle(textcontent) => changes the task.name

+for each task item
+we would have these for example:

+const name = 'Do Hw';

+function getName = gets the name function setName = changes name to new value